How to Apply

 Stanton Fellowship inquiries vary depending on the subject area on which they are focused.
 However, Stanton program presumes that the inquiry will leverage the candidates expertise to advance the needs in the field.
 Please look at the descriptions of past fellowships, which can be found by clicking on the profiles.
 However, the Stanton Program presumes that the inquiry will be substantially different from the candidate’s day-to-day work, and that the goal is to advance the needs of the field.

-No. Stanton Fellowships are now open to changemakers in the nonprofit sector and government, as well as artists, movement leaders, and social entrepreneurs.
-However, if you are currently employed, you should apply in that capacity.
-One of the purposes of the program is to cross-pollinate ideas and approaches from different arenas.
-2019 is the first year in which the program has been open to candidates who are not working full-time for an agency.
+No. Stanton Fellowships are open to changemakers in the nonprofit sector and government, as well as artists, movement leaders, and social entrepreneurs.
+If you are currently employed, you should apply in that capacity.

-The Fellows are selected by a review panel of past Stanton Fellows, and Durfee trustees and staff.
-They are guided by the review criteria and seek to create a vibrant, cross-sector cohort of Fellows.
+Fellows are selected by a review panel of past Stanton Fellows, along with Durfee trustees and staff.
+They use the review criteria and aim to create a vibrant, cross-sector cohort.

 Can't find what you're looking for?